junxit/us-congress-code/title-42/chapter-21e/sec-2000ee.md

       - **(i)** the Board advised against implementation; and
       - **(ii)** notwithstanding such advice, actions were taken to implement; and
     - **(E)** for the preceding period, any requests submitted under subsection (g)(1)(D) for the issuance of subpoenas that were modified or denied by the Attorney General.
-- **(f)** *Informing the public* The Board shall—
+- **(f)** *Informing the public* The Board—
-  - **(1)** make its reports, including its reports to Congress, available to the public to the greatest extent that is consistent with the protection of classified information and applicable law; and
+  - **(1)** shall make its reports, including its reports to Congress, available to the public to the greatest extent that is consistent with the protection of classified information and applicable law; and
-  - **(2)** hold public hearings and otherwise inform the public of its activities, as appropriate and in a manner consistent with the protection of classified information and applicable law.
+  - **(2)** shall hold public hearings and otherwise inform the public of its activities, as appropriate and in a manner consistent with the protection of classified information and applicable law, but may, notwithstanding section 552b of title 5, meet or otherwise communicate in any number to confer or deliberate in a manner that is closed to the public.
 - **(g)** *Access to information*
   - **(1)** *Authorization* If determined by the Board to be necessary to carry out its responsibilities under this section, the Board is authorized to—
     - **(A)** have access from any department, agency, or element of the executive branch, or any Federal officer or employee of any such department, agency, or element, to all relevant records, reports, audits, reviews, documents, papers, recommendations, or other relevant material, including classified information consistent with applicable law;